 Richard Lovelace, ‘An Ode, To My Noble Friend, Mr. Charles Cotton, The Grasse-Hopper’, 13-28.

-I join many others out there as grasshoppers of this winter.
-We exist as fragile poetic fragments, unsure whether we survive and continue (waking the dead), or whether we see our existences evaporate and vanish (‘dissolve and flye’).
-Rather, we are at the mercy of others empowered to make these interpretations for themselves – if they have a care to notice in the first place.
+I join many others out there as grasshoppers of this winter, unsure whether we survive and persist, or whether our purposes evaporate and vanish.
+Perhaps we are at the mercy of those empowered to make these interpretations – if they care to notice.